 Bruce Heiman engages in a wide-ranging federal counseling and lobbying practice.
 He has represented leading companies and trade associations in technology, financial services, postal, trade, transportation, and manufacturing industries.
 He is nationally ranked as a top government relations lawyer by both Chambers USA and The Legal 500.
 His clients praise him for his strategic advice and for his ability to build coalitions.

 Bruce regularly assists clients design and implement a Washington, D.C. “game plan” to protect and promote their interests before Congress and federal departments and agencies.
 He helps them pursue legislation, implement enacted laws, and achieve their objectives in industry meetings as well as government negotiations.
 He also often helps clients assemble and advocate on behalf of a coalition of parties with similar objectives, including interest groups and think tanks.
-He writes and speaks frequently and is often quoted in the media on current developments.

 He previously served on the firm's management committee and was practice area leader for the policy and regulatory practice for the last dozen years.